PhD in Business Administration

 What happens after the PhD?

-Students who graduate with a PhD from SBS Finance go on to careers in academia, financial regulators, and the financial industry.
+Students who graduate with a PhD from Stockholm Business School go on to careers in academia and the industry.

 Ester Félez Viñas